 Politically informative games with a liberal & satirical slant.

 This project is the result of a team effort around the political education process.
-The apathy among young voters is well documented, and we had to put our creative heads together to come up with an engaging solution that could circumvent the lack of enthusiasm.
-Click the button below to read the full story.DESIGN PROCESS
+The political apathy among young voters is well documented, and we had to put our creative heads together to come up with an engaging solution that could circumvent the lack of enthusiasm.

-I was specifically responsible for: designing and developing the flagship video game, designing the web interface for the games, and naming & branding the product.
-To see the fully realized products, keep scrolling, or click the button above to jump to the design process and see how it was all made.
+I was specifically responsible for: designing and developing the flagship video game; designing the web interface for the games; and naming & branding the product.

 Crooked Media is a liberal political media company with a host of podcasts that aims to promote open conversation and support political participation.
-AMERICA 2050 provides an opportunity for users to educate themselves about how our government really works.
+AMERICA 2050, in partnership with Crooked Media, provides an opportunity for users to educate themselves about how our government really works.
 By strengthening their listeners' foundation of political knowledge, they hoped to increase the value of their media offerings.

 If you’re alive and reading this, you know that American politics are chaotic, convoluted, and often just plain crazy.
 The situation isn't helped much by Americans' lack of civic knowledge.
 It is crucial for voters to be informed in order for them to make the right decisions on voting day.